DEV Community

 Improving work with experiments

-One solution is to make a list of the hard parts (aka "unknowns") and experiment with those before you start building the solution.
+One solution is to make a list of the hard parts (aka "unknowns") and experiment with those before you start writing high quality code.

 These experiments are great, because with just a small amount of work they can remove large uncertainties from the project.
 They allow us to encounter uncertainties as early as possible, and eliminate them before they become costly blockers.